Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 The physics constraints are meant to be attached to an :term:`Empty` object.
 The constraint then has fields which can be pointed at the two physics-enabled object which will be bound by the constraint.
-The *Empty* object provides a location and axis for the constraint distinct from the two constrained objects.
+The empty object provides a location and axis for the constraint distinct from the two constrained objects.
 The location of the entity hosting the physics constraint marks a location and set of axes on each of the two constrained objects.
 These two anchor points are calculated at the beginning of the animation and their position and